weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 prejudice.
 If I want to get a chance to study a certain case and it's in a white hospital you'd think I'd committed a crime.
 As though diseases picked out different races!
-I'm a good surgeon, I'll swear I am, but I've got so I don't care whether <span id="calibre_link-212" page-number="156" page-name="Page:There Is Confusion.djvu/162" page-index="162" page-quality="3" title="Page:There_Is_Confusion.djvu/162"></span>I get my degree or not.
+I'm a good surgeon, I'll swear I am, but I've got so I don't care whether I get my degree or not.
 You can't imagine all the petty unfairness about me.
 Only the other day the barber refused to shave me in the college barber-shop.
 Your own cousin, John Talbert, is a Zeta Gamma man if ever there was one—that's